GIXLabs/TECHIN516/lab2/README.md

 ## Learning Objectives

-- What are the necessary components of a basic robot.
+- What are the necessary components of a basic differential-drive robot and how they connect.
 - How to set-up a robotic system between the robot and your computer.
 - How to programmatically control a differential-drive robot.